-- 1. Put the word "beautiful" on the board and remind students that the word is used in the story to describe the fox's whiskers. - 2.
-Next to the word "beautiful," write the words "gorgeous" and "resplendent" (or two other words of your choice). - 3.
-Read the three words to the students and have them read along with you two or three times: beautiful, gorgeous, resplendent.
+1. Put the word "clever" on the board and remind students that the word is used in the story to describe the wise man and also the boy.

+2. Next to the word "clever," write the words "astute" and "brilliant" (or two other words of your choice that are synonyms for "clever").

+3. Read the three words to the students and have them read along with you two or three times: clever, astute, brilliant.